 Contact (808) 323-4800

-Stop by Long’s Drugstore and pick up the Driver’s License Manual to take the test.
+Stop by Long’s Drugstore and pick up the Driver’s License Manual to take the test (Not everyone has to take the test, read requirements).
 You can also go to the DMV site to take practice tests online.http://hidot.hawaii.gov/highways/library/motor-vehicle-safety-office/

-You will need some form of proof of license eligibility from the last state in which you held a license, and you’ll need to take a driving test.
+You will need some form of proof of license eligibility from the last state in which you held a license.

 Registering your vehicle